 This is the first in a series of memories of my grandparents home, Tremont.
-I hope to share a throwback story each Thursday.
 I know I have already shared a few when remembering Nana and Papa.
 This next one is a bit long.
 My apologies.
 Trust me, they won’t all be.
 This simply sets the stage for some of what I remember about the physical details of Tremont.
 Call it a foundation for some of the stories that I wish to share with you.
 You, being my beloved family, my friends and basically anyone who appreciates the value of a simple story.

 Why should you really care about Tremont?
 It’s just a simple old Barbadian house.
 Nothing fancy like the real Camelot one might conjure up.
 No King Arthur, unless you count Papa’s carpenter, Mr. Arthur.
 Not your childhood or your experiences.
 But here’s the thing, I am going to beg you to do me a little favour.
 It is my wish that when you read these stories, it will awaken some of your own memories you may have from your childhood, in a house that you remember as your own Camelot.
 What matters are the experiences you shared in that location with the people you love, and with the people you loved dearly, who are no longer here.